Divorce is the breakdown of marriage.

 - Separation of 5 years

-The process is relatively straightforward and our Surrey divorce law solicitors will deal with all the paperwork to avoid adding pressure to their clients.
+The process is relatively straightforward and our divorce lawyer in Sutton will deal with all the paperwork to avoid adding pressure to their clients.
 A application for divorce must be presented to the court based on one of the facts above, provided the parties have been married for at least 1 year.
 The person who issues the petition is known as the Applicant/Petitioner and the other spouse is known as the Respondent.
 Once the application has been sent to the court, it will be approved and sealed and thereafter, sent to the Respondent.
 The Respondent will be given a questionnaire to confirm he or she has received the application and, on this form’s return to court, the Applicant/Petitioner can apply for the first order, Decree Nisi.
 6 weeks and 1 day later, the Applicant/Petitioner can apply for Decree Absolute, the document marking the legal end of the marriage.

 Here to Help